Glossary

 Rococo Developed under the reign of Louis XV (r.
 1715–1774) and his mistress the Marquise de Pompadour (1721–1764), the Rococo style featured sensual, pastoral, and mythological subjects set in silvery light and created in painterly, soft colors.
 The works of François Boucher epitomize the style that spread to every medium, including furniture and decorative arts.

-Salon, the Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards.
+Salon, the Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward.

 sandbagger(s) A sailboat that uses sandbags as ballast.